Disruption-Consulting/autoMigrate/README.md

 - ensuring grants of SYS-owned source objects to application schemas are replayed in the target database
 - ensuring tablespaces are set to their pre-migration status on completion

 A key advantage of autoMigrate is fully integrated functionality to migrate large volumes of data with minimal application downtime.
-For example, assuming an effective network bandwith of 100 GB/hour, migrating a 1 TB database of medium complexity might take 10 hours to migrate the data with 1 additional hour to integrate the metadata.
+For example, assuming an effective network bandwith of 100 GB/hour, migrating a 1 TB database of medium complexity might take 10 hours to migrate the data with 1 additional hour to integrate the metadata using Oracle's Datapump utility.

 |APPLICATION AVAILABLE|ELAPSED TIME|SOURCE DATABASE|TARGET DATABASE|
 |:---:|--|--|--|